Centrocercus: History

 Sage grouse have been widely recognized in Native American culture for some time.
-The animals were a part of pre-columbian diets and were represented in certain traditional ceremonies, as well.
+The animals were a part of pre-Columbian diets and were represented in certain traditional ceremonies, as well.
 Indeed, Sage Grouse previously inhabited most of what became the western United States, with ranges in 16 different states.

 In their day, Lewis and Clark were credited with the discovery of five gallinaceous birds in addition to the sage grouse—the Columbian sharp-tailed grouse, the dusky grouse, Franklin's grouse, the Oregon ruffed grouse, and the mountain quail; they were the first to widely spread knowledge about these birds to European settlers.

 US military issues

-In September 2016, the National Defense Authorization Act (NDAA) stalled in Congress because President Trump indicated he would not let the annual NDAA proceed to a vote in the House of Representatives unless it contained language to bar the sage grouse from the federal endangered species list until at least 2025.
-President Trump threatened a veto over the issue that Trump, Senate Armed Services Committee Chairman, believed would be sustained.
-Current US Air Force spending on sage grouse conservation is around US$200,000, with eight known military installations having confirmed grouse populations: Dugway Proving Ground and Tooele Army Depot in Utah; Sheridan Training Area and Camp Guernsey in Wyoming; Hawthorne Army Depot and Nellis Air Force Base in Nevada; Yakima Training Center in Washington, and Mountain Home Air Force Base in Idaho.
+In September 2016, the National Defense Authorization Act (NDAA) stalled in Congress because Majority Leader Kevin McCarthy indicated he would not let the annual NDAA proceed to a vote in the House of Representatives unless it contained language to bar the sage grouse from the federal endangered species list until at least 2025.
+President Obama threatened a veto over the issue that the Senate Armed Services Committee Chairman John McCain believed would be sustained.
+US Air Force spending on sage grouse conservation is around US$200,000, with eight known military installations having confirmed grouse populations: Dugway Proving Ground and Tooele Army Depot in Utah; Sheridan Training Area and Camp Guernsey in Wyoming; Hawthorne Army Depot and Nellis Air Force Base in Nevada; Yakima Training Center in Washington, and Mountain Home Air Force Base in Idaho.